eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

 ## Code walkthrough

 This example makes use of two kinds of API flavors.
 With the untyped API, you have the most flexibility.
-It enables you to put APIs on a higher level with a different look and feel on top of iceoryx, e.g. the ara::com API of AUTOSAR Adaptive or the ROS 2 API.
+It enables you to define higher level APIs with a different look and feel on top of iceoryx, e.g. the ara::com API of AUTOSAR Adaptive or the ROS 2 API.
 It is not meant to be used by developers in daily life, the assumption is that there will always be a higher abstraction.
 A simple example how such an abstraction could look like is given in the second step with the typed example.
 The typed API provides type safety combined with [RAII](https://en.cppreference.com/w/cpp/language/raii).